jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-76.md

 ### 80. How the Light of the Sun Tends Towards the Poles

-If we then assume that space N is filled only with the matter of the first element, we can easily understand that all the small spheres of the second element, contained within the cone gNe, must be driven by the matter of the first element existing in the Sun, moving with great force from d towards f, and at the same time towards the entire hemisphere efg, although they may have no inherent tendency for that motion; nor do they resist it; just as the matter of the first element in N is itself very ready to move towards S, and there fill the space which, due to the motion of the small spheres of the concave hemisphere efg towards N, will increase the body of the Sun.
+If space N is filled only with the fire-aether, then all the small air-aether spheres contained within the cone `gNe`, must be driven by the fire-aether in the Sun, moving with great force from d towards f, and at the same time towards the entire hemisphere efg, although they may have no inherent tendency for that motion.

+Nor do they resist it; just as the matter of the first element in N is itself very ready to move towards S, and there fill the space which, due to the motion of the small spheres of the concave hemisphere efg towards N, will increase the body of the Sun.

 There is no difficulty in the fact that at one and the same time, the small spheres of the second element should move from S towards N, and the matter of the first element from N towards S, as if in opposite motions: